fl3xm3ist3r/justetf-expense-revenue-graph/README.md

 ## Features

--   A dynamic graph displaying expenses vs revenue over time.
+-   **Dynamic Expense vs. Revenue Graph**: A dynamic graph that visualizes expenses and revenue over time.
--   Automatically updates when date ranges are modified.
+-   **Real-Time Updates**: The graph automatically refreshes when you modify the date ranges.
--   Automated expense calculation based on your trade history.
+-   **Automated Expense Calculation**: Expenses are calculated automatically based on your trade history.
--   A preset default start date for the graph, configurable in investment-expense-vs-revenue-graph.user.js (line 18).
+-   **Configurable Default Start Date**: The graph comes with a preset default start date, which can be configured at [line 22](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L22).
+-   **Manual Adjustments for Untracked Stocks**: You can make manual adjustments for stocks that JustETF does not track.
+To implement this, populate the manualAdjustments array at [line 25](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L25) with the desired delta adjustment amount and the specific date for which you want to apply the adjustment.
+These manual adjustments will be visually represented by an orange dot on the graphs.

 ## Contribution